- Normal precautions

 All incoming passengers must present a negative COVID-19 test result (PCR) that was conducted at an accredited laboratory within 96 hours of arrival in Liberia.

-Public Health Officers will conduct a mandatory temperature check, and will review symptom screening forms, and flight itineraries for all passengers.
+Public Health Officers will conduct a mandatory temperature check, and will review symptom screening forms, and flight itineraries of all passengers.

-It may take several days to receive your PCR result.
-Passengers who test COVID-19 positive will undergo treatment based on Liberia’s case management guidelines.
-It is strongly recommended that all incoming passengers stay home for 7 days, and self-monitor their symptoms via the Lib Travel app for a period of 14 days, beginning the day after arrival in Liberia.
+It is strongly recommended that all incoming arrivals who test negative stay home for 7 days, and self-monitor via the Lib Travel app for a period of 14 days.

 To leave Liberia, you must have a negative COVID-19 test result and a travel certificate issued by the National Public Health Institute.
 The test should have been conducted within 72 hours of your departure.
-COVID-19 testing is available at the Union Centre in Congo Town, Monrovia 7 days a week from 09.00 – 16.00, and you should bring your passport and travel ticket when going to test.
-The test costs $ 50 for travel within the ECOWAS regions, and $75 for travel outside the ECOWAS region (same payment methods as above).
+COVID-19 testing is available at the Union Centre in Congo Town, Monrovia 7 days a week from 09.00 – 16.00, and you should bring your passport and travel ticket when going to get tested.
+The test costs $50 for travel within the ECOWAS regions, and $75 for travel outside the ECOWAS region (same payment methods as above).
 All passengers are encouraged to register at http://liberiacovidtravel.org prior to arrival at the Union Centre.
-The above-listed exemptions also apply, however if short-term visitors extend their visit beyond five days a pre-departure test will be required.
+The above-listed exemptions also apply.

 You will receive a unique identification number to retrieve your COVID-19 test results, which will normally be available at www.liberiacovidresult.org 2 to 3 days after sample collection.